I. Conference Content

 II.
 Submission Procedure and Instructions

-Please write ‘Granada Conference 2020 CfP’ in the subject of the email, followed by ‘paper’ proposal, and then the subfield of Cybersecurity which should be one of the following: ‘horizontal’ or ‘sectoral’.
+Please write ‘Granada Conference 2023 CfP’ in the subject of the email, followed by ‘paper proposal’, and then the subfield of Cybersecurity which should be one of the following: ‘horizontal’ or ‘sectorial’.

 Conference papers will be made available to conference participants prior to the conference.
-Accepted papers must be submitted by 15 March 2020, in order to ensure the dissemination of papers among conference attendees.
+Accepted papers must be submitted by 20 November 2023 to ensure the dissemination of papers among conference attendees.

 III.
 Conference Fees, Costs and Financial Support